mahamshahid18/docs-test/Node-OAuth-CCG.md

 ### Complete example
 In this example, `app.js` will check if the access token has been set in the session.
 If it has been, endpoint calls can be made.
 Otherwise, client has to be authorized first.
-The example demonstrated an express app which uses [node-persist](https://www.npmjs.com/package/node-persist) npm package to handle data persistence.
+The example demonstrates an express app which uses [node-persist](https://www.npmjs.com/package/node-persist) npm package to handle data persistence.

 #### `app.js`